utdata/icj-class/final/README.md

 In addition to the basic site structure, the index should have:

 - A short description of the website.
 You can write this yourself or pull from public domain content and link back to the source.
 - A "tease" to each of the "baked" detail pages outlined below, built from data using a Nunjucks loop.
 The tease should include at least an image and link to the detail page.
-You could do this any number of ways through Bootstrap [Cards](https://getbootstrap.com/docs/4.6/components/card/), the [Media List](https://getbootstrap.com/docs/4.0/layout/media-object/#media-list) or your own HTML design as long as you use the images and data in a Nunjucks loop.
+You could do use Bootstrap [Cards](https://getbootstrap.com/docs/5.1/components/card/) or your own HTML design as long as you use the images and data in a Nunjucks loop.

 ### "Baked" detail pages